-- Create a Task Force to identify funding sources and one or more methods to raise funds for restoration of key historic rooms including the Front Parlor, Boardroom, Billiard Room, and Bowling Alley for use for rental purposes.
-Create a budget and work plan for Board approval before starting work. - Create a Task Force to identify the zoning, building code, and historic preservation issues for any kitchen renovation, staffed by the Building Manager.
+- Create a task force to identify funding sources and one or more methods to raise funds for restoration of key historic rooms including the Front Parlor, Boardroom, Billiard Room, and Bowling Alley for use for rental purposes.
+Create a work plan and budget for Board approval before starting work. - Create a task force to identify the zoning, building code, and historic preservation issues for any kitchen renovation, staffed by the Building Manager.
 Speak with NJHT about legal issues with the easement placed on the property in the past and consult relevant historic preservation standards.
 Work with outside community groups interested in food related uses for the kitchen to understand their needs.
-The Task Force will prepare a brief report so that the Board can decide whether to pursue Kitchen renovation/preservation for food-related projects.
-Develop a decision memo taking into account opportunities and constraints, budget, and work plan for Board review. - Work with the Building Manager to understand how the Barrow Mansion can be marketed as an event space and wedding location.
-Revise current fee schedule as needed based on research on comparable venues' fees, have the Board adopt this new schedule.
-The Building Manager and a Task Force will identify any needs for new tables, chairs and other equipment, develop a budget and work plan for Board review.
+The task force will prepare a brief report so that the Board can decide whether to pursue Kitchen renovation/preservation for food-related projects.
+Develop a decision memo taking into account opportunities and constraints, budget, and work plan and budget for Board review. - Work with the Building Manager to understand how the Barrow Mansion can be marketed as an event space and wedding location.
+Revise the current fee schedule as needed based on research on comparable venues' fees, have the Board adopt this new schedule.
+The Building Manager and a task force will identify any needs for new tables, chairs and other equipment, develop a work plan and budget for Board review.

-- Upon completion of the facilities upgrade project funded by the New Jersey Historic Trust grant, plan and host a workshop to teach other historic sites how to "go green."
-Create a budget and work plan for Board approval for this training session. - Create a Task Force to understand the needs of theater groups renting the facility, and identify renovations and enhancements needed.
+- Create budgets and work plans for restoration projects for Board approval before approaching donors or grant prospects. - Manage organizational archives, scan and upload appropriate items to web site and create virtual archive on the organizational web site as appropriate.
+Identify a safe location for the organizational archives that minimizes risk of damage and loss for physical archives and re-locate to safe storage. - Create a task force to understand the needs of theater groups renting the facility, and identify renovations and enhancements needed.
 Identify likely sources of financial support to make these repairs/upgrades.
-The Task Force will make a report to the Board on these needs. - If the Board decides to undertake a major kitchen renovation to bring the kitchen up to code, work with City of Jersey City staff on possible grants or other programs to help underwrite this project. - If the BMDC Board decides to renovate and upgrade the kitchen, work with City of Jersey City staff on food access programming ideas, grants, and create historic Cooking Classes to showcase Jersey City's diverse culinary traditions. - Work collaboratively with the Building Manager and the Program Coordinator to identify locations and to manage organizational archives, scan and upload items to web site and create virtual archive on the organizational web site as appropriate.
-Identify a safe location that minimizes risk of damage and loss for physical archives and re-locate to safe storage.
+The task force will make a report to the Board on these needs. - If the Board decides to undertake a major kitchen renovation to bring the kitchen up to code, work with City of Jersey City staff on possible grants or other programs to help underwrite this project. - If the BMDC Board decides to renovate and upgrade the kitchen, work with City of Jersey City staff on food access programming ideas, grants, and create historic Cooking Classes to showcase Jersey City's diverse culinary traditions.